hofkamp/special-robot/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) Speedy Order 5000 *someone change this cuz it makes bad lol*

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.